 The main problem would arise if an upgrade is considered.
 Here, things get a tad bit complicated.
-Magento 2 includes a data migration tool for existing Magento 1 sites, but all extensions, customization, and theming will need to be rewritten.
+Magento 2 includes a data migration tool for existing Magento 1 sites, but all extensions, customization, and themes will need to be rewritten.
 This can be a massive undertaking if your website has a lot of existing customised features.

-Looking at the brighter side though, the process of upgrading to 2.0 can be taken as a new chance to improve overall usability of the site.
-You can easily get rid of some of the legacy code, and most importantly, you would be able to take an overview, and rethink the design of your online business as a whole.
+Looking at the brighter side though, the process of upgrading to 2.0 can be taken as a new chance to improve the overall usability of the site.
+You can easily get rid of some of the legacy code, and most importantly, you would be able to take an overview and rethink the design of your online business as a whole.

 The Golden Moment

 Now the question that arises is ‘when’ you should upgrade, if you choose to, at all.

 It really depends on the functionality of your site.
 If it’s working well and running smoothly, without any major – or for that matter, minor – glitches, there isn’t a need to switch to version 2.0.
 If you are using new versions such as 1.9 CE or 1.14 EE, again, no urgency arises.

 Older versions or are having serious trouble with the new versions, you should seriously consider updating to this new version.